Government support and My Aged Care

 Further information about My Aged Care can be found on their website.

-• Telephone toll free on 1800 200 422 (weekdays 8am to 8pm and Saturdays 10am to 2pm)
+Alternatively, you could phone them toll free on 1800 200 422 (weekdays 8am to 8pm and Saturdays 10am to 2pm).

-In your initial registration you will be asked about your health, how you’re managing at home and any support you’re currently receiving.
+When registering, you will be asked about your health, how you’re managing at home and any support you’re currently receiving.
 You can nominate a support person or advocate to speak on your behalf if you wish.

 At the end of the registration, you will be informed whether you are eligible for a face-to-face assessment.
 If you are eligible, an assessor will contact you within three weeks to arrange a face-to-face assessment.
 If it is determined that you have immediate needs, My Aged Care may refer you directly to services before your face-to-face assessment takes place.